raspberrypilearning/octapi-public-key-cryptography/en/step_10.md

 To complete this section of the resource, you will need to have [built an OctaPi](rpi-python-build-an-octapi)

-1. Download the [code for the OctaPi](resources/factor_efficient.py) and save it onto your OctaPi client machine
+1. Download the [code for the OctaPi](resources/factor_efficient.py) and save it onto your OctaPi client machine.

-1. With your OctaPi, OctaPi client machine and wireless router fully powered up and connected, open a terminal on the OctaPi client machine
+1. When your OctaPi, the OctaPi client machine, and the wireless router are fully powered up and connected, open a terminal on the OctaPi client machine.

     ![Open a terminal](images/terminal.png)